canada-ca/design-system/style-guide/index.md

         </ul>
       </li>
       <li>
-        <p><strong>Link to external content is in a different language.</strong> Add brackets inside the link and specify the language of the linked content, formatted as (LanguageX only).</p>
+        <p><strong>Link to external content is in a different language.</strong> Add brackets inside the link and specify the language of the linked content, formatted as (Language X only).
+Do not translate the title of the linked content and ensure its language is specified in the link's code</p>
         <p>On an English page, write:</p>
         <ul>
           <li><a href="#">Link text (French only)</a></li>